-April 19, 1994: The executive in charge of Apple’s revolutionary new product line, the Newton MessagePad, parts ways with Apple.
+April 19, 1994: The executive in charge of Apple’s revolutionary new product line, the Newton MessagePad, parts ways with the company.

 “We can’t say whether he fell or was pushed,” says an Apple spokesman.
-Reports suggest that the departing Gaston Bastiaens, general manager of Apple’s Personal Interactive Electronics (PIE) division, is leaving due to his failure to make the Newton a financial success.
+Reports suggest that the departing Gaston Bastiaens, general manager of Apple’s personal interactive electronics division, is leaving due to his failure to make the Newton a financial success.

 The Newton MessagePad was intended as Apple’s next insanely great product in the early 1990s.
-It was often regarded, both internally and externally, as John Sculley‘s answer to the Mac — meaning that it was his first attempt to launch a game-changing new product line during his tenure as CEO.
+Many people, both internally and externally, regarded it as Apple CEO John Sculley‘s answer to the Mac.
+The personal data assistant, or PDA, became his first attempt to launch a game-changing new product line during his tenure as chief executive.

 “It was Sculley’s Macintosh,” is how Frank O’Mahoney, one of the Apple marketing managers who worked on the Newton, told me when I interviewed him for my book The Apple Revolution.
 “It was Sculley’s opportunity to do what Steve had done, but in his own category of product.”

-The Newton started as a research project in 1987, but didn’t come to market until August 1993, when it was unveiled at that year’s MacWorld.
-The year before that, Apple underwent a corporate reshuffle, which moved the Newton group into the newly formed PIE division, run by Bastiaens.
+The Newton started as a research project in 1987.
+However, it didn’t come to market until August 1993, when Apple unveiled it at Macworld.
+The year before that, Apple underwent a corporate reshuffle, which moved the Newton group into the newly formed personal interactive electronics division, run by Bastiaens.

 After Gaston Bastiaens left Apple …